FreeRTOS/coreMQTT/test/cbmc/proofs/validateIncomingDisconnectProperties/README.md

-DeserializeDisconnectProperties proof
+validateIncomingDisconnectProperties proof
 ==============

-This directory contains a memory safety proof for DeserializeDisconnectProperties.
+This directory contains a memory safety proof for validateIncomingDisconnectProperties.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer